WCNewell/gatsby-parallax-stars/README.md

 Here I take my first dive into SASS and parallax within the Gatsby/React envrionment.

-Original SASS is taken from this [CodePen from Saransh Sinha](https://codepen.io/saransh/pen/BKJun?editors=1100)
+Original SASS is taken from this [CodePen from Saransh Sinha](https://codepen.io/saransh/pen/BKJun?editors=1100).

-Google Orbitron font and adapations for React/Gatsby have been added
+Google Orbitron font and adapations for React/Gatsby have been added to the SASS code.

 Instructions to recreate are as follows: